 Benefits of Irrevocable Trusts

 An irrevocable trust in the state of Texas is also known as a trust agreement that entails ownership, management, and distribution of wealth and assets.
 The most important aspect of your trust is assets are tax exempted and they cannot be returned or modified by the grantor once the agreement is drafted and signed.
 Assets that are placed within an irrevocable trust are exempted from estate taxation because they are no longer included in the gross estate when filing taxes.

 Read more benefits of irrevocable trusts.

 Choosing Chandler & Knowles CPAs trust services ensures that the sections of your trust meet your current and future financial goals.

 Below is the basic structure of your irrevocable trust:

 Grantor -- A grantor or settler is the individual who places the asset or wealth into the trust agreement.
-The grantor is responsible of choosing which property and assets to include within the written contract, and determines which people should receive the benefits.
+The grantor is responsible for choosing which property and assets to include within the written contract and determines which people should receive the benefits.
 Our experts will help you understand the role and other important aspects of being a grantor within your trust.

 Beneficiary -- The beneficiaries are the individuals who receive the wealth and assets stated within the agreement.
 Depending on the written terms of the contract, beneficiaries are entitled to payments or gifts set up by the grantor.
 Beneficiaries are also entitled to documentation and accounting information that details how the estate is being managed.